-- Labour relations: collective bargaining negotiation, drafting, and interpretation; union certification, successorship, and bargaining unit changes; essential services applications; and applications in response to illegal picketing and strikes.
+- Labour relations: collective bargaining – strategic advice, negotiation, and drafting; labour arbitrations, labour relations and discipline; union certifications, successorship, and bargaining unit changes; essential services applications; and advice and applications regarding common site picketing, illegal picketing and strikes/lock-outs.

 - Employment law: employment agreements and executive compensation; termination of employees and defence of wrongful dismissal claims; drafting and enforcement of restrictive covenants; employee issues arising from the purchase and sale of a business or business unit; employment policies including those related to code of conduct, protection of intellectual property and confidential information; management of employees with performance problems or medical restrictions; and workplace investigations, including those related to bullying and harassment complaints.

 - Occupational health and safety/workers compensation: prime contractor roles and responsibilities; advice and appeals of WorkSafe BC penalties, assessments, and accident assessments; and dealing with workplace incidents and fatalities.

 - Human rights, employment standards, and privacy: complaints, demands, investigations, applications, and judicial review.

 Nicole also has many years of experience sitting on corporate and not-for-profit boards, and regularly advises boards on matters relating to corporate governance, board and senior leadership assessment and renewal, and fiduciary obligations of officers and directors.